carlosivanr/hugo_website/content/post/2021-04-24-anova1-jmv/index.markdown

 ---

 ### jmv package
 Recently, I learned about the jamovi (jmv) R package as an additional tool to conduct a wide variety of statistical tests in R. The jmv package comes from the standalone jamovi statistical spreadsheet software.
-Jamovi was designed as an alternative to costly programs like SPSS or SAS and is built on the R language.
-The developers recently released an R package as an alternative to their standalone software package.
-In this post, I will demonstrate a simple one-way ANOVA in jmv and compare it to base R. As you'll see, jmv provides simplified syntax, produces well organized output, and can automatically produce plots in a oneliner.
-It serves as a great way to get your feet wet with R and avoid getting bogged down in ggplot syntax for generating plots.
+Jamovi was designed as an alternative to costly programs like SPSS or SAS and runs R underneath the hood.
+The developers recently released an R package as an alternative to their standalone program.
+In this post, I will demonstrate a simple one-way ANOVA in jmv and compare it to base R. As you'll see, jmv can produces well organized output and can save you some time by painlessly generating plots.
+It serves as a great way to get your feet wet with performing statistical tests in R.